alonzi/git-intro/README.md

 3. Tips on getting help

 ## Reference for Git
 The book <em>Computing Skills for Biologists: A Toolbox</em> contains a very useful introduction to Git, with practice data and code.
-Members of the UVA community can access the book [http://proxy01.its.virginia.edu/login?url=http://www.degruyter.com/isbn/9780691183961]online.
+Members of the UVA community can access the book [online](http://proxy01.its.virginia.edu/login?url=http://www.degruyter.com/isbn/9780691183961).
-The examples, data, code and solutions are hosted on a [https://github.com/CSB-book/CSB]https://github.com/CSB-book/CSB]github repo
+The examples, data, code and solutions are hosted on a [github repo](https://github.com/CSB-book/CSB]https://github.com/CSB-book/CSB)

 ### A brief history of Version Control
 * CVS (1990s) Centralized (client-server)